 • Develop a message that resonates with voters

-• Identify target audience and what they want to hear about
+• Identify the target audience and what they want to hear about

 • Use social media to connect with potential supporters